G-JWLee/g-jwlee.github.io/index.md

 - **Efficiency in architectures (Mixture of Experts, Token reduction, Model Compression):**
 I am passionate about designing architectures for efficient training and deployment of models for complex tasks and multimodalities.
 - **Interpretability (Interpretable LLM and MLLM, Attribution methods):**
 Effective frameworks stem from understanding model behaviors and data.
-I am interested in exploring how modalities interact during processing.
+I am interested in exploring how modalities interact during processing. -->
+My goal is to promote AI democratization by developing resource-efficient multimodal models that make AI more accessible and interactive for anyone.
+- **Multimodal:** Vision-Language, Audio-Visual, Interleaved modalities
+- **Efficiency in data & algorithms:**  Data selection, Continual learning, Curriculum learning
+- **Efficiency in systems:**  Retrieval-Augmented Generation, Information retrieval
+- **Efficiency in architectures:**  Mixture of Experts, Token reduction, Model Compression
+- **Interpretability:**  Interpretable LLM and MLLM, Attribution methods

 {% include_relative _includes/publications.md %}
 {% include_relative _includes/educations.md %}